kat-kel/gallicorpora-demo/README.md

     ```
     $ bash process.sh -f <FILE>
     ```
-    *When you download this prototype, the text file* `arks.txt` *already has Archival Resource Keys that you can use.
-Enter into the command line* `bash process.sh -f arks.txt`.
+    *When you download this prototype, the text file* `arks.txt` *already has Archival Resource Keys that you can use.*
-- If you do not want to download all of a document, the option `-l` allows you to limit the number of pages.
+- If you do not want to download all of a document--and when testing this prototype it is not advisable to download all of a document--the option `-l` allows you to limit the number of pages.
     ```
     $ bash process.sh -f <FILE> -l <LIMIT>
     ```
+### Result
+All that's left is to sit back and watch the images get downloaded into the directory `img/`, then the transcriptions appear in the directory `data/`, and finally the TEI documents to also appear in `data/`.

 ## How the Model Is Chosen

+How does the application determine which segmentation and HTR model to apply without any user input?

-1. Figure out what would be the ideal model.
+1. What would be the ideal model?

     IIIf manifests usually have data fields that label the document's language(s) and its date(s) of publication.
 This data is stored in a JSON format.